seme4/ssi-consultancy/DeployerDeveloperReview.md

 Makefile's dev and tests targets are not commented in the Makefile's comment block.
 The tests target should be commented, as should dev, depending upon whether it should be there or should be deleted.

-### Provide human-readable coding standards
+### Write human-readable coding standards

-These should cover both the requirements expected by PHP_CodeSniffer and phpDocumentor.
+Coding standards are implict as [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) configuration files within dev-tools/CodeStandard/.
+A human-readable version should be provided.

 ### Clarify if a developer has to act upon dependency suggestions